Historiography of the Nanjing Massacre

-While mainly written by non-academic lay authors, revisionist works of the Nanjing Massacre in Japan have been increasingly vocal in the past years and have caused international disputes and stoked nationalist tensions.
-Despite many failed attempts for a collaboration, Japan and China have been unable to agree upon the death toll of the massacre, and the debate remains a cornerstone of the current instability in the far east Asian geopolitics.
+While mainly written by non-academic lay authors, revisionist works of the Nanjing Massacre in Japan have been increasingly vocal in the past years, generating international disputes and heightening nationalist tensions.
+A widely cited figure in historical discussions is that over 200,000 Chinese civilians and prisoners of war were killed during the Nanjing Massacre, according to the International Military Tribunal for the Far East (IMTFE), convened after World War II.
+Despite numerous attempts at collaboration, Japan and China have yet to reach an agreement on the death toll, and the debate remains a significant factor in regional geopolitical tensions in East Asia.